Forres Academy - New School Build

 Existing flooding occurs within the site boundary in the 1 in 200-year event.
 The source of this flooding is from the Burn of Mosset and Sanquhar Loch to the south of the site, with the predominant area affected being the existing school and smaller areas of flooding within Roysvale park.

-Flooding - Pluvial (rainwater) flooding is observed on SEPA flood maps, however, this is not of concern as drainage design will take this into consideration.
+Flooding - Pluvial (rainwater) flooding is observed on SEPA flood maps; however, this is not of concern as drainage design will take this into consideration.

 Groundwater - The boreholes show that the water table varies from 3.2 – 4.6 metres below ground level (mbgl).
 Based on this it is anticipated that ground water may be encountered in deeper excavations.

-Surface Water Discharge – A connection for the surface water discharge is yet to be approved by Scottish Water, and the area of hard standing is yet to be set, therefore, the outfall rate cannot fully determined at this stage.
-However, based on the assumption the school will have a similar layout to the proposals at Applegrove/Roysvale Park it is estimated approximately 1400m3 of storage will be required to manage the “1 in 200-year” storm event with climate change.
-The primary method of attenuation will be provided by below ground attenuation tanks as it is anticipated that options such as SUDS basins and ponds will not be viable for this site due to their large land take.
+Surface Water Discharge – A connection for the surface water discharge is yet to be approved by Scottish Water, and the area of hard standing is yet to be set, therefore, the outfall rate cannot be fully determined at this stage.
+However, based on the assumption the school will have a similar layout to the proposals at Applegrove/Roysvale Park, it is estimated approximately 1400m3 of storage will be required to manage the “1 in 200-year” storm event with climate change.
+The primary method of attenuation would be provided by below ground attenuation tanks as it is anticipated that options such as SUDS basins and ponds will not be viable for this site due to their large land take.

 The core requirement of the design is to improve both surface water run-off and the wider drainage issue on the site – which by design will also benefit the wider community in this area.
 The final site drainage design solutions will need to comply with legislation on management of surface water and be approved by SEPA and Scottish Water.